2022/12/15 Update: with IRKit cloud officially shutting down this firmware can avoid your device turning into a brick.

 Set up the Arduino environment

-You should install the “Arduino IDE” for your OS.
-Official instructions can be found here.
+You should install the “Arduino IDE” for your OS, the 1.0.6 version is highly recommended and can be found here.

 I’m going to give some more details concerning the setup with Windows because I encountered a few problems.